HerrKurz/Esports_Data_Pipeline/READme.md

 # Esports data pipeline

-- This project aims to perform Extract, Transform, and Load on professional League of Legends e-sport match data and prepare it for further analysis.
+- This project aims to perform ETL on professional League of Legends e-sport match data and prepare it for further analysis.

 - The primary data source is [Oracle`s Elixir](https://oracleselixir.com/tools/downloads), which provides professional League of Legends e-sport match data from 2014 to nowadays.
 It's updated daily, and the matches from the corresponding calendar year have a separate .csv file.
 Definitions for the data in these files can be found or inferred from the information on the [Definitions page](https://oracleselixir.com/tools/downloads).
 To better understand the dataset, it's worth adding that each game consists of twelve rows (two teams and five players per team).